Sac State Academic Colleges

 The College of Arts and Letters (A&L) brings together programs in the arts and humanities.
-A&L serves over 3,700 undergraduates and 550 graduate students with courses and programs run by 180 tenure-track faculty and over 200 part-time faculty.
+A&L serves over 3,700 undergraduate majors and 550 graduate students with courses and programs run by 180 tenure-track faculty and over 200 part-time faculty.
 The arts and humanities are inherently worthwhile in that they seek to elucidate the human condition and the rich variety of human expression, so they are beneficial to students and to the community at large.
 Values and ideas should inform and drive social, political and economic agendas.
 A&L seeks to lead the university and the community regarding the content, approach and experience of a university education.
-A&L teaches skills in service of ideas, creativity and insightful discourse.
+A&L teaches skills in service of ideas, creativity, and insightful discourse.

 College of Engineering and Computer Science

 The College of Engineering and Computer Science (ECS) is California’s engine powering the drive to a better world.
 ECS students are immersed in diverse learning environments in which they have opportunities to design, build and analyze, for example, race cars, biomedical devices, computer algorithms, smart phone applications, bridges, zero-net-energy homes, and micro-controllers.
 ECS faculty challenge their students to explore ways to combine fundamental scientific principles with creativity to make the world a better place in which to live.
 ECS graduates are prepared to be the leaders in the advancement of technological solutions to some of society’s greatest problems.